-This is the last week to get your application in for the Natural Products Expo West 2019 Pitch-Slam Competition (the application closes THIS Friday, January 18th).
+This is the last week to get your application in for the Natural Products Expo West 2019 Pitch-Slam Competition (the application closes this Friday, Jan.
+18).
 Now, you might be feeling as though you're not quite sure of the secret ingredients needed to help your application stand out to the Mentor & Selection Team.
 And if you're selected, how should you prepare?

-Here, the winners of the Expo West 2018 Pitch-Slam–Paris Sabo, MD of Dr. Brite–and the Expo East 2018 Pitch-Slam–Chef GW Chew of Something Better Foods–weigh in on how you, too, can rise to the top!
+Here, the winners of the Expo West 2018 Pitch-Slam, Paris Sabo of Dr. Brite, and the Expo East 2018 Pitch-Slam, Chef GW Chew of Something Better Foods, weigh in on how you, too, can rise to the top!

 Do you have any advice on creating an application that stands out?